TVCC is open!

 we are here for you!

-Treasure Valley Community College will welcome students back on campus for in-class instruction for Summer 2021.
+Treasure Valley Community College will welcome students back on campus for in-class instruction for Fall 2021.
 We are actively monitoring developments regarding COVID-19.
-Any permitted in-person instruction or services will comply with recommendations from the Oregon Health Authority and include mandatory face coverings and social distancing.
+Any permitted in-person instruction or services will comply with recommendations from the Oregon Health Authority.

 TVCC's ability to offer in-person instruction this fall depends on everyone doing their part to keep our campus clean and safe.